Cosmo121/Cosmo121.github.io/_posts/2023-09-07-microsoft-laps.markdown

 I can then test that password by logging in as the local admin account.

-If you run into any issues, take a look at Event Viewer
+If you run into any issues, take a look at Event Viewer on the target workstation (Applications and Services Logs -> Microsoft -> Windows -> LAPS)

 ![2023-09-07(3).png][LAPS3]